Respiratory System Definition

 The airways can be divided into the conducting and respiratory zones.
 The conducting zone begins at the nose and ends at smaller bronchioles, and these passages carry air towards the inner recesses of the lungs.
 The respiratory zone contains the terminal bronchioles and the alveoli – the sites where gas exchange occurs.

 The nose and the mouth form the main external openings and mark the beginning of the conducting zone of the airway or respiratory tract.
 The nasal cavity situated behind the nose contains hair and filters and humidifies air.
 Most large environmental pollutants are trapped in the mucus secreted by the cells of the nose and nasal cavity.
-The mouth is unable to reproduce all the functions of the nasal cavity and acts as a secondary opening when the nose is either blocked, or there is an immediate need for large quantities of air.
-This is why we take large gulps of air while panting, or sleep with an open mouth when the nose is congested.
+The mouth is unable to reproduce all the functions of the nasal cavity and acts as a second opening when the nose is either blocked or when there is an immediate need for large quantities of air.

 Air then passes into the pharynx, which is also involved in swallowing.
 The epiglottis prevents the movement of food into the respiratory tract and the misdirection of air towards the esophagus.
 When the epiglottis doesn’t function properly, small particles can enter the trachea.
 These are removed through coughing.
 If food is lodged or stuck in the airway, it may need to be quickly removed through abdominal thrusts, also known as the Heimlich maneuver.